bufbuild-ru/docs/docs/bufstream/deployment/tuning-performance/index.md

 #### Permissions

 Bufstream uses the [Bitnami etcd package](https://bitnami.com/stack/etcd/helm).
-Most Bitnami containers are non-root, so privileged tasks like mounting volumes may fail during deployment as the containers don't have the correct privileges to modify ownership of the filesystem.If a Bufstream deploy fails as a result of etcd attempting to mount a persistent volume, the following error appears in your logs:
+Most Bitnami containers are non-root, so privileged tasks like mounting volumes may fail during deployment as the containers don't have the correct privileges to modify ownership of the filesystem.

+If a Bufstream deploy fails as a result of etcd attempting to mount a persistent volume, the following error appears in your logs:

 ```text
 "error":"cannot access data directory: mkdir /bitnami/etcd/data: permission denied